Rains County fugitive taken into custody by Texas Rangers - NewsBreak

 45-50 small dogs rescued from Cherokee County ‘puppy mill’, Nicholas Pet Haven pleas for help

-CHEROKEE COUNTY, Texas (KETK) – Nicholas Pet Haven took to Facebook Tuesday requesting help placing 45-50 small dogs, remnants of what they call a “puppy mill” from Cherokee County.
-According to the post, 3-4 dogs each were stuffed into many stacked up rabbit cages.
-All dogs have food and water, but need to be vetted, […]
+CHEROKEE COUNTY, Texas (KETK) – Nicholas Pet Haven has requested help placing 45-50 small dogs, remnants of what they said was a “puppy mill” in Cherokee County.
+According to the shelter, 3-4 dogs each were stuffed into many stacked up rabbit cages.
+All dogs have food and water, but need to be vetted, groomed and […]